Documentation Index

 }

-1. Use the cursor parameter for subsequent requests:
+cursor parameter for subsequent requests:

 curl "https://api.example.com/v1/cases/{case_id}/bank-accounts/{account_id}/transactions?per_page=50&cursor=eyJpZCI6IjAxSzVXRjA2..."```